-Clauses 50 to 60 of the amended EA set out the requirements for the offset and the BOA.
+Clauses 50 to 60 of the EA Amendment 2 set out the requirements for the offset and the BOA.
 It requires that:

-- BMM secures specified areas of vegetation types in perpetuity (condition 50) within 5 years of the commencement of the activities authorised in terms of the EA (condition 54); - An agreement be prepared and signed by the parties within 1 year of the receipt of the EA (i.e. before 13 August 2014) (conditions 51, 55 and 57); - BMM establish and provide operational support to a liaison committee, to oversee the implementation and management of the agreement (condition 57); and - BMM sets aside those natural portions of its own properties not being actively mined (condition 59); and - BMM prepare a BMP, for approval by DENC (condition 59 and 60).
+- BMM secures specified areas of vegetation types in perpetuity (condition 50) within 5 years of the commencement of the activities authorised in terms of the EA (condition 54); - An agreement be prepared and signed by the parties within 1 year of the receipt of the EA (i.e. before 13 August 2014) (conditions 51, 55 and 57); - BMM establish and provide operational support to a LC, to oversee the implementation and management of the agreement (condition 57);